-Dental implant or root canal, which makes the best choice?
+Dental implant vs. root canal, which makes the best choice? -

 - Which treatment approach is more cost-effective?

 1) Dental implants vs. root canal treatment - Success rates.

 Proving which of these two options is best is somewhat difficult.
 After all, if one treatment has been performed, it's impossible to know what the outcome of the other would have been.

 However, when the success rate of each alternative is considered independently, it's easier to come up with an answer.
 And, in general, dental research has shown that both treatment approaches can make an excellent choice.